 From Ship Creek, head back toward downtown, following W. 2nd Avenue as it curves up past the Alaska Railroad Depot and past the Eisenhower Alaska Statehood Monument.
 Follow the sidewalk to the beginning of the Tony Knowles Coastal Trail, located near the intersection of 2nd Avenue and H Street.
 Follow the paved path approximately 1.6 miles to Westchester Lagoon, where sharp-eyed wildlife watchers might spot everything from migratory birds to beavers, moose, and other animals.

-For another scenic overlook and opportunity to see migratory birds, moose, or the occasional meandering bruin, continue half a mile down the Coastal Trail to the Fish Creek Estuary.
+For another scenic overlook and opportunity to see migratory birds like sandhill cranes, moose, or the occasional meandering bruin, continue half a mile down the Coastal Trail to the Fish Creek Estuary.